Your Voice

 Scott was an Assistant Professor of Pediatrics at Georgetown University where he was one of the first to publish research on personalized chemotherapy to cure resistant cancer.
 As a “Hyundai Scholar” he participated in research for children Surviving childhood cancer.
 Scott now serves as an Assistant Professor at IU School of Medicine in Fort Wayne and is a pediatric specialist in hematology/oncology and general pediatrics.
 He is also a Master of Public Health (MPH).

 Upon Scott’s return to Fort Wayne, he became actively involved in Allen County programs advocating for mental wellness among our youth, including suicide and addiction risk reduction.
 He serves on multiple local boards for these causes and is involved in his church.
-He has actively worked with his State Rep. Chris Judy and other Allen County GOP elected officials.
-He was elected to the Aboite Township Board early in 2021 where he has prioritized supporting emergency services and aims to further improve our great Parks & Trails in Aboite Township.
+He has actively worked with his State Rep. Chris Judy, our state attorney general Todd Rokita, and many other Allen County GOP elected officials.
+He was first elected to the Aboite Township Board early in 2021 where he prioritized supporting emergency services, successfully advocated for a Safe Haven Baby Box, and worked to improve our Parks & Trails.
+He was elected to the City Council as the 4th District (Southwest) councilman in 2023.

 Get Involved